DanRoscigno/katacoda_scenarios/APM/step01.md

 ### Look at the results in Kibana

-1. When the application has started up again, generate some traffic by browser around the site: https://[[HOST_SUBDOMAIN]]-8000-[[KATACODA_HOST]].environments.katacoda.com/
+1. When the application has started, generate some traffic by browsing around the site: https://[[HOST_SUBDOMAIN]]-8000-[[KATACODA_HOST]].environments.katacoda.com/
-1. Then go look at the opbeans app in Kibana
+1. Then go look at the opbeans app in Kibana (in your Elasticsearch Service in Elastic Cloud instance)